ldsouza/ldsouza.github.io/_posts/2016-12-01-getting-started-with-power-bi.md

 ---
 ## What is Power BI

 Power BI is Microsoft's suite of business analytics tools that is cloud-based.
-It is the evolution of the Microsoft BI Stack beginning from on premises solutions like SSRS and SharePoint to a cloud based data analytics service like Power BI.
+It is the evolution of the Microsoft BI Stack beginning from on -premises solutions like SSRS and SharePoint to a cloud based data analytics service like Power BI.

 ![Image]({{ site.url }}/images/blog/getting-started-power-bi/1.JPG)